yingtaoluo/PhyDL-NWP/README.md

-The core code for understanding the logic and implementing PhyDL-NWP.
+The core code for understanding the logic and implementing PhyDL-NWP (https://arxiv.org/pdf/2505.14555).

 ## Get Started
 #### 1. Install dependencies